absrp/landscape_evolution_PFDHA/README.md

 ### Scripts contained

 - [ ] scarp_erosion_simulation.ipynb
     - [ ] A script that inputs a DEM and, under the user's choice of diffusion conditions, generates a synthetic DEM that has experienced landscape evolution over a  user-defined timescale.
-Linear diffusion is the only diffusion implementation available as of April 2024.
+Linear diffusion is the only diffusion implementation available as of June 2024.
-    - [ ] Output 1: synthetic DEM is ascii format
+    - [ ] Output 1: synthetic DEM in ascii format

 - [ ] information_loss_analysis.ipynb
     - [ ] A script that inputs a DEM and shapefiles and, under the user's choice of diffusion conditions, generates a synthetic DEM that has experienced landscape evolution over a user-defined timescale, and estimates the information loss at different time-steps.